-Are there any risk if I have a Hickman® Catheter?
+Are there any risks if I have a Hickman® Catheter?

-There are risks associated with any type of catheter we may need to use.
+There are risks associated with any type of central venous catheter we may need to use.
 The risks relating to the insertion of the Hickman® Catheter will be discussed with you on the day of insertion.
-This is because the specialist staff in the Radiology Department have the specialist knowledge about these risks.
-You still always have a choice to change your mind.
+This is because staff in the Radiology Department have specialist knowledge about these risks.
+You always have the choice to change your mind.

-Risks with having a Hickman® Catheter include a change in the positions of the catheter, infection or blood clot.
-Addressing these risks is covered in this information sheet.
+Risks with having a Hickman® Catheter include the cuff dislodging, a change in the position of the catheter, infection, blood clot or catheter blockage.
+How to reduce the risks is covered in this information sheet.